-Three alumni share their must-know tips for budding entrepreneurs who are considering studying the Bachelor of Business (Entrepreneurship).
+Our alumni and students share their must-know tips for budding entrepreneurs who are considering studying the new Bachelor of Business.

-We spoke to three entrepreneurial alumni for their advice about launching into entrepreneurship at RMIT.
+We spoke to four entrepreneurial alumni and current students for their advice about launching into entrepreneurship at RMIT.

 Lyndon Galea started his not-for-profit organisation, Eat Up Australia, with the mission of providing a free lunch to disadvantaged primary school children who would otherwise go without.
-Since the first delivery in 2013 in Lyndon’s hometown of Shepparton, Eat Up has delivered over 1.3 million free lunches to Australian students and currently supports 550 schools across Victoria, New South Wales, Queensland, Western Australia and the Northern Territory.
+Since the first delivery in 2013 in Lyndon’s hometown of Shepparton, Eat Up has delivered over 1.3 million free lunches to Australian students and currently supports 600 schools across Victoria, New South Wales, Queensland, Western Australia and the Northern Territory.